Databases + Journals: A

 This is a growing collection of reference books in business, sociology, history, religion and psychology.
 Many of the titles are surveys or handbooks covering their topics.

 Academic OneFile is a major source of full-text articles 1980-date from the world's leading journals and reference sources, with extensive coverage of the physical sciences, technology, medicine, social sciences, the arts, theology, literature and other subjects.
 Includes full-text coverage of the New York Times 1985-date.
 Some audio files and broadcast transcripts from National Public Radio Programming are included.
+Searches can be limited to full text, to peer-reviewed, and to articles with images.
 Updated daily.

-The Association for Computing Machinery Digital Library contains every article published by ACM in its journals and magazines, transactions, SIG newsletters, conference proceedings, and in the publications of affiliated organizations.
+The Association for Computing Machinery Digital Library contains every article published by ACM and bibliographic citations from major publishers in computing.
 Publication dates run from 1952 to date.

 Contains the full text of all core American Chemical Society journals from the beginning of each journal, the earliest issue being from 1879.
 The entire collection can be searched directly from the initial screen; all journals can be browsed from this screen as well.
-Effective January 2010, the complete run of The Journal of Chemical Education is also available from this site.
+The complete run of The Journal of Chemical Education, 1924-date is available from this site.

 AGRICOLA (AGRICultural OnLine Access) is a bibliographic database created by the National Agricultural Library (NAL) and its cooperators.
 The database covers materials in all formats from the 15th century to the present.
 The records describe publications and resources encompassing all aspects of agriculture and allied disciplines, including animal and veterinary sciences, entomology, plant sciences, forestry, aquaculture and fisheries, farming and farming systems, agricultural economics, extension and education, food and human nutrition, and earth and environmental sciences.
 The AGRICOLA database does not contain full text articles, but thousands of AGRICOLA records are linked to full-text documents online; new links are added daily.
 AGRICOLA includes the NAL Catalog, containing citations to books, audiovisual materials, serial publications, and other materials in the NAL collection and NAL's Article Citation Database, containing citations, many with abstracts, to journal articles, book chapters, reports, and reprints, selected primarily from the materials found in the NAL Catalog.
 The database is updated daily.